 Try taking a yoga class.
 The practice increases muscle strength, incorporates meditation, and teaches different relaxation techniques.
 Just be sure to let the instructor know about your condition, so they can adjust the poses as needed for you.

 You may want to try acupuncture for pain relief.
 It involves pricking the skin with needles to:

-- changes the levels of neurotransmitters in your brain
+- change the levels of neurotransmitters in your brain

-- treats a variety of health conditions like chronic pain
+- treat a variety of health conditions like chronic pain

 The risks of acupuncture include soreness, minor bleeding, and bruising after treatment.
 Always make sure your acupuncturist is licensed to decrease risk of infection from unsterilized needles.

 Physical therapy techniques aim to improve your range of motion and strengthen the muscles.
 This can also help reduce FM pain.
 Your therapist will tailor a program to help manage specific symptoms.
 They can also teach self-care techniques, including FM education, to help you manage the fatigue and pain on your own.
 Research shows that pain management education can lead to increased performance during exercise.

 Fatigue is a common symptom of fibromyalgia.
 You may wake up in the mornings tired despite sleeping through the night.
 Simple everyday activities can be exhausting.
 Options for treating FM fatigue include:

 7. Vitamin D

 People with FM often have low levels of vitamin D. In a 2013 study, researchers found that people with FM felt physically better and experienced less fatigue when they took vitamin D supplements.
 Talk to your doctor before taking vitamin D supplements, as too much can be toxic.